Hgreen528/Hgreen528.github.io/README.md

 ### **1. Project Overview**

-Monogatari is a full-stack web application designed to solve a common problem for intermediate language learners: the lack of engaging, level-appropriate reading material.
+Monogatari is a full-stack web application designed to solve a common problem for beginner through early advanced language learners: the lack of engaging, level-appropriate native reading material.
 The application leverages generative AI to create unique, bilingual stories tailored to a user's specific learning level, helping to bridge the gap between beginner textbooks and the overwhelming complexity of native-level content.

 This project serves as a comprehensive demonstration of my ability to architect, develop, and deploy a modern, AI-integrated product from the ground up.

 ### **2. Core Features**

-* **Dynamic Story Generation:** Users can specify a target language, difficulty (A1-C1), length, and tone to generate a unique story.
+* **Dynamic Story Generation:** Users can specify a target language, difficulty (A1-C1), length, tone, and more to generate a unique story.
-* **Bilingual Reading Interface:** A clean, synchronized view displays the story in both the target language and the user's native language.
+* **Bilingual Reading Interface:** A clean, synchronized view displays the story, alongside grammar and vocabulary explanations, in both the target language and the user's native language.
-* **Interactive Vocabulary and Audio:** Users can click on any word to get its definition and part of speech.
+* **Interactive Vocabulary and Audio:** Users can hover over any word to get its definition and reading, and click a word to hear it pronounced.
 Slides and individual words feature text-to-speech audio to aid in pronunciation and listening practice.
-* **User Content Library:** Generated stories are saved to a user's account for future reading and review.
+* **User Content Library:** Generated stories are saved to a user's account for future reading and review, with export options for Anki flashcard deck export to review and powerpoint export for teachers to use in teaching lessons.
 * **[Upcoming Feature] Passage Analysis Mode:** A new primary mode that allows users to input their own text for a complete linguistic breakdown, applying the same analysis engine used for generated stories.

 ### **3. Technical Architecture**